Pseudonium/pseudonium.github.io/Making_Category_Theory_Relatable.md

 ### Column Operations

-It turns out it'll be a little easier to consider _column_ operations first - we'll then transpose our result to get the version for row operation.
+It turns out it'll be a little easier to consider _column_ operations first - we'll then transpose our result to get the version for row operations.

 So, a column operation takes in a matrix $A$, and outputs another matrix $C(A)$, such that each column of $C(A)$ is a linear combination of the columns of $A$.
 This linear combination is allowed to vary from column to column - for example, perhaps we swap the first two columns and leave all others unchanged.
 But it's not allowed to depend explicitly on $A$ itself.